robotframework/robotframework/doc/releasenotes/rf-2.9.1.rst

 version or use `pip install robotframework==2.9.1` to install exactly this version.

-For more details and other installation approaches, see `full installation instructions <../../INSTALL.rst>`_.
+For more details and other installation approaches, see the `full installation instructions <../../INSTALL.rst>`_.

 Most important fixes